If you have not had time all year to tune up your furnace, then fall is a good time to do so before the eventual arrival

 3. Clean Warm Air Vents and Registers

 Floor vents that bring up the warm air into your home may get clogged over time with dust, pet hair, food, and other debris.
 Remove floor registers and vacuum out the air ducts at least once a year to keep them clean.

 4. Check Cold Air Return Vents

 Cold air return vents carry back cold air from your house to the furnace for reheating.
 They often get neglected and may even become blocked or covered as you move furniture around.
 They can also get dusty.

-Vacuum cold-air return registers at least once a year and make sure they are not closed off or blocked by other things.
+Vacuum cold-air return registers at least once a year and check that they are not closed off or blocked by other things.

 5. Check the Intake and Exhaust Pipes